poojanagrawal/mesalabs-day1/lab2/README.md

 It is not clear if this of physical or numerical nature.
 One thing that we have been ignoring sofar in our threatment of overshooting is the impact of a chemical gradient as the one between the helium burning core and the envelope as an additional stabilizing force, reducing the size of the overshooting region.
+Resolving where the convective boundary lies is way beyond the scope of our lab, but we encourage you to explore other mixing options.

 </details>